CumulusNetworks/docs/content/cumulus-linux-42/Layer-2/Multi-Chassis-Link-Aggregation-MLAG.md

 cumulus@switch:~$ sudo ifreload -a
 ```

+{{%notice note%}}

+When you change the MLAG configuration in the `/etc/network/interfaces` file, the changes take effect when you bring the peer link interface up with `ifup` or `ifreload -a`.
+Do **not** use `systemctl restart clagd.service` to apply the new configuration.

+{{%/notice%}}

 {{< /tab >}}

 {{< /tabs >}}

 {{%notice note%}}

-Do *not* add VLAN 4094 to the bridge VLAN list; VLAN 4094 for the peer link subinterface must **not** be also configured as a bridged VLAN with bridge VIDs under the bridge.
+- Do *not* add VLAN 4094 to the bridge VLAN list; VLAN 4094 for the peer link subinterface **cannot** be configured as a bridged VLAN with bridge VIDs under the bridge.

-{{%/notice%}}

-{{%notice note%}}

-- When you change the MLAG configuration in the `/etc/network/interfaces` file, the changes take effect when you bring the peer link interface up with `ifup` or `ifreload -a`.
-Do **not** use `systemctl restart clagd.service` to apply the new configuration.
 - Do not use 169.254.0.1 as the MLAG peer link IP address; Cumulus Linux uses this address exclusively for {{<link url="Border-Gateway-Protocol-BGP" text="BGP unnumbered">}} interfaces.

 {{%/notice%}}

+MLAG synchronizes the dynamic state between the two peer switches but it does not synchronize the switch configurations.
+After modifying the configuration of one peer switch, you must make the same changes to the configuration on the other peer switch.
+This applies to all configuration changes, including:
+- Port configuration, such as VLAN membership, {{<link url="#mtu-in-an-mlag-configuration" text="MTU">}} and bonding parameters.
+- Bridge configuration, such as spanning tree parameters or bridge properties.
+- Static address entries, such as static FDB entries and static IGMP entries.
+- QoS configuration, such as ACL entries.

 ## Optional Configuration